 - Although that review is not yet completed (due in June 2011) all indications from their consultation document and their recent EC decisions are that medicines for orphan diseases will have even higher hurdles to overcome.

 Another important part of this debate is the New Zealand Medicines Strategy which specifically mentioned factors such as fairness, equity and community values as important overarching principles for medicine decision making.
 Despite these provisions in the strategy, Pharmac does not specifically address these issues in its decision criteria.
 In fact, since the strategy was released in 2007, Pharmac has strongly resisted any explicit acknowledgment of fairness in its processes and decisions.
-Its 2007 updated version of its policy document “A Prescription for Pharmacoeconomic Analysis” does not address equity issues in decision criteria at all, while its earlier version of the PFPA did in fact provide useful commentary on how such matters could be included in decision-making.
+Its 2007 updated version of its policy document “A Prescription for Pharmacoeconomic Analysis” (link no longer active) does not address equity issues in decision criteria at all, while its earlier version of the PFPA did in fact provide useful commentary on how such matters could be included in decision-making.